BrandonRiveraGodines/-PHP_---APILoginRegister/README.md

 ## English

-This small exercise consists of a small API Rest made with PHP Native (That means the PHP_ in the title) that will be useful for some users who wish to implement a login and a registry for users, as well as its control in a database, It works through requests __HTTP__.
+This small exercise consists of a small API Rest made with PHP Native (That means the PHP_ in the title) that will be useful for some users who wish to implement a login and a registry for users, as well as its control in a database, It works through __HTTP__ requests.

 It was made under the following architecture: